Exponential Bounds for the Erd\H{o}s-Ginzburg-Ziv Constant: Unconditional Bounds for

 where $x_{ji}$ is understood to be the $i^{th}$ coordinate of the vector $x_{j}\in\mathbb{F}_{p}^{n}$, and the notation $\left(\mathbb{F}_{p}^{n}\right)^{p}$ is used to denote the $p$-fold Cartesian product of $\mathbb{F}_{p}^{n}$ with itself.
 Then

 This tensor does not take into account whether or not the variables are distinct, and so in particular for any $x\in\mathbb{F}_{p}^{n}$

-In order to modify this tensor so that it picks up only distinct $k$-tuples of elements summing to zero, we use the technique in \cite{Naslund2017Partition}, and introduce an indicator which is a sum over the permutations in the symmetric group $S_{p}$.
-For every $\sigma\in S_{p}$, define
+In order to modify this tensor so that it picks up only distinct $p$-tuples of elements summing to zero, as well as the diagonal elements, we use the technique in \cite{Naslund2017Partition}, and introduce an indicator which is a sum over the permutations in the symmetric group $S_{p}$.
+More generally, let $X$ be a finite set, and let $k\geq3$ be an integer.
+For every $\sigma\in S_{k}$, define

 to be the function that is $1$ if $(x_{1},\dots,x_{p})$ is a fixed point of $\sigma$, and $0$ otherwise.
 The following is \cite[Lemma 14]{Naslund2017Partition}: \begin{lem} We have the identity

 where $\sgn(\sigma)$ is the sign of the permutation\@. \end{lem} \begin{proof} By definition,